mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Approaches as Scale - How to Go Big in Fate.md

 aspect.

-This brings up another new rule to use for created advantages: use whatever someone rolls to [[create advantage]] as the target number needed to hit to overcome the aspect.
+This brings up another new rule to use for created advantages: use whatever someone rolls to [[Create Advantage]] as the target number needed to hit to overcome the aspect.
 If you're human-scale, treat that as normal (a 4 to create the advantage means a 4 to overcome).
 For giant-scale threats, double that number.
 So if a giant-scale threat ends